Ranked Among the Nation’s Top Economics Programs

 Our department also has a strong interest in the connections between the United States’ economy and that of the rest of the world.

 Three Denison economics faculty members have won outstanding teaching awards from the Joint Council on Economic Education for their innovative approaches to teaching economics.

-The purpose of the economics curriculum is to educate students in the nature and uses of economic reasoning.
 We are an economics department that values diverse theoretical and methodological perspectives on economic analysis and its application.
+We also believe the purpose of the economics curriculum is to educate students in the nature and uses of economic reasoning.
 We are cognizant of the importance of the other social and natural sciences, the arts, and the humanities to a more complete understanding of human society.
 Our curriculum introduces students to a core body of economic knowledge and to research skills, integrating disciplinary education with the liberal arts mission of the university.
 Economics majors develop the ability to think analytically and creatively about complex economic issues and policy choices facing our global society.

 The content of our curriculum is tiered.
 In introductory courses students learn the basic principles of economics.
 In intermediate courses students develop their understanding of microeconomic, macroeconomic, and econometric theory.
-The advanced courses give students an opportunity to study in depth a particular field of economics through application of the requisite basic skills, and appropriate theoretical models and empirical methods.
+The 200-level electives give students an opportunity early in their careers to use introductory theory to better understand their world.
+The 400-level electives give students an opportunity to study in depth, a particular field of economics through application of the requisite basic skills, and appropriate theoretical models and empirical methods.
 These courses primarily focus on national and international concerns, public policies, and controversies in economic theory and policy.

 Graduates of the Department of Economics seeking immediate employment have been successful in securing interesting and challenging positions in business, government, and non-profit enterprises.
 The economics curriculum also provides students with the opportunity to prepare themselves for graduate or professional studies in economics, business, public administration, international affairs, law and others.